tremor-rs/tremor-www/versioned_docs/version-0.12/reference/connectors/index.md

 ### Reconnect config

+By default Connectors will attempt to re-establish a failed connection, so that connectivity is preserved in the face of small recoverable glitches.
+But the connectors machinery inside the runtime also supports more involved retry strategies, because sometimes it makes sense to just wait out a small downtime.

 #### none

 Only attempt to reconnect once if an established connection fails.
 Do not retry.
 This the the **Default** `reconnect` configuration, if not explicitly specified.

 #### retry

+Attempt to reconnect when a previous attempt failed.
+The retries an be limited to `max_retries`, by default tremor will retry infinitely.
+An interval can be configured between retries, that can grow by a fixed rate or a randomized rate for implementing exponential random backoff.

 | Option      | Description                                                                           | Type                  | Required | Default Value                                                                                    |
 |-------------|---------------------------------------------------------------------------------------|-----------------------|----------|--------------------------------------------------------------------------------------------------|